Ecommerce Shipping & Handling in 6 Steps + Free SOP Checklists

 Once you know how the locations you use accept drop-off shipments, you can tailor a standard procedure to match, like this:

-Sample Shipment Drop-Off SOP
+Sample Shipment Drop-off SOP

-- Drop off parcels at carrier facility.
+- Step 5: Drop off parcels at carrier facility.

 Tips for Using SOPs

 SOPs are sets of instructions that clearly describe all relevant steps and activities involved in work-related processes to reduce error, promote efficiency, and simplify training.
-The SOPs provided in this article can be used as guidelines to create your own tailored checklists, or downloaded as a PDF to print right away.
+The shipping and packing SOPs provided in this article can be used as guidelines to create your own tailored checklists, or downloaded as a PDF to print right away.

 Here are some tips for creating and using SOPs: